 Bronchospasm is a reversible narrowing of the airways in response to a stimulus.
 Bronchospasm is not a diagnosis.

-Bronchospasm symptoms is caused by an increased sensitivity of the airways to certain triggers, such as allergens, cold air, or chemicals.
-These triggers cause tightening of the muscles around the airway.
-At the same time, the lining of the airways swell and produce excess mucus.
+Reactive airway disease symptoms are caused by bronchospasm, an increased sensitivity of the airways to certain triggers such as allergens, infections, cold air, or chemicals.
+These triggers cause a tightening of the muscles around the airway.
+At the same time, the lining of the airways swells and produces excess mucus.
 All of these reactions narrow the airways and make it difficult to breathe.

 Bronchospasm may result in:

-You will be asked about your symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
-Your doctor may ask about possible triggers that were around when you developed symptoms.
+You may be asked about possible triggers that were around when your child developed symptoms.

-Further testing may be done to look for the presence of allergies or other pulmonary issues.
-Tests may be done to look for pneumonia, viral infection, smoke inhalation, chemical exposure, or emphysema.
+Further testing may be done to look for or confirm the presence of allergies or other pulmonary issues.
+Tests may be done to look for pneumonia, viral infection, smoke inhalation, and chemical exposure.

 Treatment options include: